6 Meaningful Ways To Celebrate Memorial Day With Kids - Baby Chick

 This is a great hands-on activity for kids of all ages.
 Another way to say thank you is to send a thank-you bouquet through the National Memorial Day Foundation, which will be placed at the New York City war memorials.

 Today, I can’t help but think of the families, spouses, and parents left behind.
 My heart goes out to each of them.
-If you know of a family with a loved one serving or who has served, give them a call or stop by to show them your gratitude.
+If you know of a family with a loved one serving or who has served, give them a call or stop by to check in and offer support.

 Visit a Veteran’s Cemetery

-One of the most traditional ways to recognize Memorial Day is to visit one of the VA’s National Cemeteries for the Memorial Day Ceremony.
-(You can find a list here.)
+One of the most traditional ways to observe Memorial Day is to attend a Memorial Day Ceremony at one of the VA’s National Cemeteries.
 Others also honor the dead by placing flags and flowers on veterans’ graves.

 You can also participate in the “Adopt-A-Grave” program.
-Volunteers take care of the graves of fallen soldiers, keeping them debris-free and decorating them with flowers.
+Volunteers care for the graves of fallen soldiers, keeping them free of debris and decorating them with flowers.
 Check if the cemeteries in your town support the program and become a member!

 Attend a Memorial Service

-Most cities have a Memorial Day parade and hold concerts and ceremonies.
+Most cities hold Memorial Day parades, concerts, and ceremonies.
 Attending the parade is a great way to introduce children to the traditions of Memorial Day.
-Your support will make the marching veterans even happier.
+Showing up to support local veterans and military families can make these events even more meaningful.

 Bearing the Flag